acourreges/minicopier/README.md

 * Can follow or ignore symbolic links (Unix systems only)
 * Set a default behavior if target file already exists
 * Keep track of the transfers which failed.
+* Hold SHIFT when dropping to the basket to make COPY, hold CTRL to DELETE SOURCE file after COPY.
+DELETE AFTER COPY is default.

 ## Requirements